-The Iowa Division of Labor protects Iowa's children from certain hazards and from being overworked.
-The extent of these protections, found in Iowa Code chapter 92 and its rules, depends upon the age of the child.
+The Iowa Division of Labor protects Iowa’s children from certain hazards and from being overworked.
+The extent of these protections are dependent upon the age of the child.

 In 2019 the Iowa legislature amended the child labor chapter to include additional “exceptions” from its requirements.
 Beginning July 1, the following are generally not required to comply with Iowa child labor law: